ddc-java/ddc-day/sections.md

 #### Assumptions

-This section may be used to expand on [specifications](#requirements-or-specifications), listing key assumptions that the student may make regarding inputs, environment, etc.
+This section may be used to expand on the [requirements or specifications](#requirements-or-specifications), listing key assumptions that the student may make regarding inputs, environment, etc.

 #### Hints or tips